MrMitch17/rjserverconfig/README.md

 vagrant up
 ```

+It works if "5eb63bbbe01eeed093cb22bb8f5acdc3" is displayed showing that a valid MySQL md5() query has been issued against the server

 The following ports are mapped to the local machine:
 - 22 => 2222
 - 80 => 8080